What it could mean if you're constantly tired

 "In the same way that too much physical activity will quickly produce muscle fatigue, prolonged or intense mental activity will bring on or exacerbate brain fatigue and the cognitive problems that accompany it," he comments.

 Similarly, the severity of cognitive dysfunction can be associated with a person's general state of health.

-For this reason, many people find the best way of coping with brain fog is by 'pacing' - balancing activity with rest to avoid becoming overwhelmed.
+Many people find the best way of coping with brain fog is by 'pacing' - balancing activity with rest to avoid becoming overwhelmed.

 "Pacing mental activities is a key aspect of management," says Dr Shepherd.
 "Overall, this means finding a comfortable baseline of mental activity and splitting it up into small, manageable chunks with rest or relaxation periods in between."